Kalibr carrier submarine Yakutsk joins the Russian Navy

 The Project 636.3 submarines are designed to destroy surface ships and vessels, enemy submarines, patrol, guard duty, reconnaissance, and protect communications in the near sea zone.
 The working immersion depth is 240 m, and the maximum depth is 300 m.

-Earlier, www1.ru reported that the Kalibr carriers, the Yakutsk and Velikiye Luki submarines, were sent to St. Petersburg for completion.
+Earlier, www1.ru reported that the Kalibr carriers, the Yakutsk and Velikiye Luki submarines, went to St. Petersburg for completion.

 Read materials on the topic: